hperrin/svelte-material-ui/packages/common/README.md

 npm install --save-dev @smui/common
 ```

-# Whoa There, These Docs are Outdated

-The latest SMUI v3 beta had a lot of changes, and these docs haven't been caught up yet.
-You should check out the demo page's code to see the latest usage.

 # Exports

 ## Label

 A common label.

-The common label is used everywhere except for the `list` components.
+The common label is used everywhere that exports a `Label` component.

 ### Props / Defaults

-- `use`: `[]` - An array of actions and/or action/property arrays.
+- `use`: `[]` - An array of Svelte actions and/or arrays of an action and its options.
 - `class`: `''` - A CSS class string.

 ### Events